 The park was launched in 1996, its theme based on the fact that the city of Funabashi is a sister city of Hans Christian Andersen’s hometown of Odense in Denmark.
 The various structures around the park–from the gatehouse to the restaurant, and even the gift shop–all reflect classic Danish architecture.
-Even the manholes around the park bear the design of one of the author’s artworks.
+Even the manhole covers around the park bear the design of one of the author’s artworks.

-Although flowers may be seen in abundance throughout the park – and throughout the year – the highlighted flowers vary from season to season, usually as part of seasonal events.
+Although flowers may be seen in abundance year-round throughout the park, the highlighted flowers vary from season to season, usually as part of seasonal events.
 One of the park’s gardeners, Ms. Tamaki Nakamura explains that, “In Andersen Park, seasonal events are organized like festivals.
-So, in spring, we have a cherry blossom festival, in summer we have a sunflower festival, in autumn we have a cosmos festival, and, in winter, we have a tulip festival.
+So, in spring we have a cherry blossom festival, in summer we have a sunflower festival, in autumn we have a cosmos festival, and in winter we have a tulip festival.
 These are our four main annual events.”
 Another event is the Christmas Rose Collection, which takes place from the end of February to the beginning of March.
 Displays of daffodils decorate the park at this time of the year too.
 From autumn to spring, a stunning array of pansies can be found in bloom around the park’s windmill.

-When one becomes tired or peckish, there are various facilities around the park, to quell your hunger, and/or quench your thirst.
+When you become tired or peckish, there are various facilities around the park to quell your hunger and quench your thirst.
 The gift shop near the park’s south gate sells slushies in two different sizes and flavors, The Boat House café (near the water’s edge) retails danishes and beverages, and the main restaurant (near the site’s center) offers many types of meals; from barbecue sets, to curries and pastas.
 With this variety of dining options, you’re sure to find something to fit the tastes of everyone in your party.

 525 Kanehoricho, Funabashi City

-(About 15 minutes by bus (New Keisei Bus) from New Keisei Line, Misaki Station)
+(About 15 minutes by bus from Misaki Station on the Shin-Keisei Line. )